Ekheck/IEG-Workshop/README.md

 # IEG Workshop README
-This repository contains practice data and texts for IEG Workshop
+This repository contains practice data and tests for IEG Workshop